top of page

 • Identify post-ACT goals for continued professional learning

-• Wrap-up Session: July 27: 9am HI/ 11am AK/ 12pm P/ 1pm M / 2pm C / 3pm E (90 minutes).
+• Wrap-up Session: Thursday July 25: 9am HI/ 11am AK/ 12pm P/ 1pm M / 2pm C / 3pm E (90 minutes).
 Each group will share the materials that they developed and collaborate with other participants to share new ideas, ask questions and explore possible next steps.

 Questions?
-Contact us at communications@nisthub.org and include ACT in the subject line.
+Contact us at: communications@nisthub.org and include ACT in the subject line.

 bottom of page